Previous dayMarch 25, 2026Next day

 5.5 km2--✓ ReviewedUSGS →

-A magnitude 2.5 earthquake was recorded 15 km N of Morgan Hill, CA on March 25, 2026 at 20:45 UTC.
+This magnitude 2.5 event was detected 15 km N of Morgan Hill, CA on March 25, 2026, with origin time 20:45 UTC.
 A small number of nearby observers (2) submitted felt reports to the USGS.
-This was a shallow crustal earthquake, focused at 5.5 km depth.
+The hypocenter lay at 5.5 km, placing this in the shallow crustal category.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Coordinates: 37.264°, -121.641°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 37.264°N, -121.641°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.5 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25